neoforged/.github/primers/1.21.2/index.md

         - `getChildren` - Gets all the children of the current part.
         - `transformed` - Applies a transformation to the current pose and returns a new one.
 - `net.minecraft.client.renderer.entity`
+    - `AbstractBoatRenderer` - A boat renderer that contains methods for the boat model and any additions to the boat itself.
     - `AgeableMobRenderer` - A mob renderer that takes in the baby and adult model.
+    - `BoatRenderer` now takes in a `ModelLayerLocation` instead of a `boolean`
     - `EntityRenderDispatcher` now takes in a `MapRenderer`
         - `render` no longer takes in the entity Y rotation
     - `EntityRenderer` now takes in a generic for the `EntityRenderState`